“I’ve tried everything to keep my oily skin under control, but nothing works. Help!”

 Related: Why You Should Add Hyaluronic Acid To Your Skincare Routine

-- Clinique Pore Refining Solutions Charcoal Mask ($25.50): available at Asos, Blue Mercury, Feel Unique, Nordstrom and Ulta
+- Clinique Pore Refining Solutions Charcoal Mask ($25.50): available at Feel Unique and Ulta

 - Niod Flavanone Mud (£29.00): available at Beauty Bay, Cult Beauty and Feel Unique

-- Paula’s Choice Skincare Clear Ultra-Light Daily Mattifying Fluid Broad Spectrum SPF 30+ ($33.00): available at Dermstore, Feel Unique, Nordstrom and Paula’s Choice
+- Paula’s Choice Skincare Clear Ultra-Light Daily Mattifying Fluid Broad Spectrum SPF 30+ ($33.00): available at Feel Unique and Paula’s Choice

 Related: What’s Bentonite Clay And What Does It Do For Skin?

-Side effects: it can dry out and irritate skin.
+Side effects: It can dry out and irritate skin.
 It also generates free radicals.
-That’s why it’s best to use it only on pimples and follow it with an antioxidants rich serum.
+That’s why it’s best to use it only on pimples and follow it up with an antioxidants rich serum.

 - La Roche Posay Effaclar Duo Dual Action Acne Treatment ($36.95): available at Dermstore and Feel Unique

-- PProactiv Emergency Blemish Relief ($20.00): available at Sephora and Ulta
+- Proactiv Emergency Blemish Relief ($20.00): available at Sephora and Ulta

 Related: Benzoyl Peroxide: Friend Or Foe?